kaikue/LovelyWorld/README.md

 # Lovely World

-Palette: Island Joy 16x https://lospec.com/palette-list/island-joy-16

 ## TODO

+- Bugs
+	- give a little up vel when exiting teleport jar? (need to move player rb assignment from start to awake)
 	- fix check for free area when throwing/dropping
 		- push out of collision if possible?
+	- thrown solids will slide along nonsolid items- should all items just be solid?
+	- thrown item landing on head is weird
 - items
 	- fruits and veggies
 	- magic wand
 		- animate/deanimate fruits and veggies
 		- other weird uses
-		- E or Z to use?
+		- E or Z to use? or up?
+	- urns
+		- teleport sound
+		- unique patterns that match pairs
+		- in different rooms: set destScene to other's scene
+		- carry to other rooms puzzles
+		- rotate urn to come out gravity rotated
+		- preserve enter/exit momentum? and drop items through?
+	- backpack
+		- stand on & press down while holding- put item in backpack
+		- can hold multiple items at once
+		- extract by stand on & press down? or up? or use while holding?
+		- enter urn while its partner is in the backpack- paradox if backpack held, enter backpack zone if not
+			- theres a goblin npc inside who sorts all the items
+			- "sketchy shopkeep" music
 	- ladders
 	- torches- melt ice above you, light in darkness
 		- throw and slide along ice puzzle
-	- tp crystal- when dropped, teleports you to where you picked it up (but doesn't bring crystal with you)
+	- recall crystal- when dropped, teleports you to where you picked it up (but doesn't bring crystal with you)
 	- parachute- slow fall to cross gaps
 		- throw across gap puzzle
 		- glide back to wall for multiple walljumps